-Part of the ancient pilgrimage route of the Seven Churches started by San Filippo Neri, the Basilica of the Holy Cross in Jerusalem,very much cherished by the Knights Templar, is located in the Esquilino neighborhood between San Giovanni in Laterano Basilica and Porta Maggiore, and despite its impressive architecture is still one of the lesser-visited churches in Rome.
+Part of the ancient pilgrimage route of the Seven Churches started by San Filippo Neri, the Basilica of Santa Croce in Gerusalemme, also known as Basilica of the Holy Cross,very much cherished by the Knights Templar, is located in the Esquilino neighborhood between San Giovanni in Laterano Basilica and Porta Maggiore.
+Despite its impressive architecture, it is still one of the lesser-visited churches in Rome.

 Almost leaning on the legendary Aurelian Walls, the basilica’s name means right what it says, that it has been keeping a reliquary of pieces from the Holy Cross found in Jerusalem’s Golgotha since the 4th century.
 It is believed that it was Helena herself who found the sacred relics of Christ’s passion and later brought them to Rome.